 Three Community Leaders join the Board of Directors

-Meridian, ID – The Idaho Foodbank is pleased to announce the addition of five new members to its board of directors.
-These community members bring years of business, nonprofit and philanthropic experience to an esteemed and strategic group helping to solve the challenge of hunger in Idaho.
+Meridian, ID – The Idaho Foodbank is pleased to announce the addition of three new members to its Board of Directors.
+These community members bring years of business, academic, nonprofit, and philanthropic experience to an esteemed and strategic group helping to solve the challenge of hunger in Idaho.

-“We are delighted to welcome new members to our Board of Directors from the Magic Valley, as well as Canyon and Ada counties,” said Karen Vauk, President and CEO of The Idaho Foodbank.
-“Each of the incoming directors will bring diversity of skills, backgrounds and experiences that will enable The Idaho Foodbank to continue and improve upon our work to serve Idahoans who are facing food insecurity.”
+“We are delighted to welcome new members to our Board of Directors from different regions of the state, including Blaine, Ada, and Bannock counties,” said Karen Vauk, President and CEO of The Idaho Foodbank.
+“Each of the incoming directors will bring diversity of skills, backgrounds, and experiences that will enable The Idaho Foodbank to continue and improve upon our work to serve Idahoans who are facing food insecurity.”

-Throughout the decades, The Idaho Foodbank has adapted and continued to feed Idaho’s most vulnerable, continuously evolving to meet the needs of those struggling with food insecurity across the state.
+Throughout the decades, The Idaho Foodbank has adapted and continued to evolve to meet the needs of those struggling with food insecurity across the state.
 The Board is a well-rounded group of empathetic and talented people from multiple regions of Idaho.
-Their community knowledge, advice and experience will help to guide the organization to make smart and strategic decisions ultimately better serving individuals, families and communities facing food insecurity.
+The community knowledge, advice, and experience these new members bring will help to guide the organization to make smart and strategic decisions ultimately better serving individuals, families, and communities facing food insecurity.

 The Idaho Foodbank Board of Directors is delighted to welcome the following directors who will serve three-year terms:

 Marsi Trejo is a Certified Public Accountant working in accounting and finance at Amalgamated Sugar.
 She has extensive professional experience in budget development and administration, as well as corporate finance and financial forecasting management.
 Marsi resides in the Treasure Valley.